Gering ends season with loss to Omaha Skutt

 GERING

-Max Greeley 6, Mason Gaudrault 6, Uriah Ybarra 5, Kaden Bohnsack 4, Jacob Van Anne 3, Tyler Garrett 2, Seven Roberts 2.
+Max Greeley 6, Mason Gaudrault 6, Uriah Ybarra 5, Kaden Bohnsack 4, Jacob Van Anne 3, Tyler Garrett 2, Saven Roberts 2.

 OMAHA SKUTT